aws-samples/sample-acm-export-cert-automation/README.md

 }
 ```

+> **Important:** The IAM role assigned to the EC2 instance (not the EC2 instance itself) must have the same tags as the secret for ABAC to work properly.
+In the policy above, `${aws:PrincipalTag/env}` refers to the tag on the IAM role, not the EC2 instance.
+During execution, the system validates that the role's tag matches the secret's tag to allow access.

 This ABAC policy ensures that:
-- EC2 instances can only access secrets with matching environment tags
+- EC2 instances can only access secrets when their IAM role has matching environment tags
 - The SSM automation can retrieve the passphrase to decrypt the private key during installation
-- Security is maintained through tag-based access control
+- Security is maintained through role-based tag access control

-## SSM Certificate Installation Flow
+## 🔄 SSM Certificate Installation Flow

 The SSM document (`Install-ACMCertificate`) performs the following steps: